Grand Duchess Maria Kirillovna of Russia

-Maria Kirillovna of Russia (2 February 1907 – 25 October 1951) was the eldest daughter of Grand Duke Kirill Vladimirovich of Russia and Princess Victoria Melita of Edinburgh.
+Princess Maria Kirillovna of Russia (2 February 1907 – 25 October 1951) was the eldest daughter of Grand Duke Kirill Vladimirovich of Russia and Princess Victoria Melita of Edinburgh.
 She was born in Coburg when her parents were in exile because their marriage had not been approved by Tsar Nicholas II.
 She was generally called "Marie," the French version of her name, or by the Russian nickname "Masha".
 The family returned to Russia prior to World War I, but was forced to flee following the Russian Revolution of 1917.

 Biography

 Early life

 Maria was raised in Coburg and in Saint-Briac, France.
-She was born Princess Maria Kirillovna of Russia, but her father granted her the title Grand Duchess of Russia with the style Imperial Highness when he declared himself Guardian of the Throne in 1921.
+She was born Princess Maria Kirillovna Kirillovskaya with the style of Serene Highness, when her parents marriage was recognised by emperor Nicholas II she became Princess of the Imperial Blood Maria Kirillovna with the style of Highness but her father granted her the title Grand Duchess of Russia with the style Imperial Highness when he declared himself Curator of the Throne in 1921.
 As a child, the dark-haired, dark-eyed Maria took after her maternal grandmother, Grand Duchess Maria Alexandrovna of Russia, in appearance, with a wide, round face and a tendency to be overweight and to look older than her actual age when she was still a teenager.

 She was described as "shy and easy-going", but also had her share of mishaps.
 In 1922, when she was fifteen, the "flighty" Maria visited her aunt, Queen Marie of Romania, and carried on a flirtation with the son-in-law of a lady-in-waiting at the Romanian court.
 Her thirteen-year-old cousin, Princess Ileana of Romania, spread rumors about the flirtation when Maria returned home, resulting in strained relations between Marie of Romania and Maria's mother, Victoria.
 The conflict was eventually smoothed over.

 Grand Duchess Maria Kirillovna as a young girl.